 CEOs, executives, and managers can each have dashboards where they can see a scorecard of project statuses.
 Whenever a status is red or yellow, they can drill down to see where the issue lies, and by reading the associated comments, they understand the underlying context.
 We find that the best team solves most of their problems outside of their meetings.
-The best way to improve employee productivity is to not waste their time in unnecessary meetings.
+The best way to improve employee productivity is to not waste time in unnecessary meetings.

 Teamwork - The ability of individuals to work together effectively.

 Leadership - The ability of leaders to motivate others to achieve goals.

 Communication - The ability of managers to communicate clearly with their staff.